TheologyML/TML/TML_SPECIFICATION.md

 - May 25, 2026 — 0.2: Clarified `.tmlbundle` as the preferred saved format and `.tmlproj` as the simple AI-generated import format.
 - May 18, 2026 — 0.1: Created the first working specification aligned with the TML Flow metamodel, associations, dates, diagrams, serialization, and examples.

----

-End of converted markdown.
-Original HTML images, tables, and code samples retained or summarized where noted.